 For three years, from 2015 to 2017, the Cambridge Ringette Turbos had a remarkable run, winning three consecutive national championships.

-Among the players on those three championship teams were sisters Jennifer and Jacqueline Gaudet.
-Both were members of the 2007 Cambridge Turbos World Club Championship team.
-Cambridge won the title in Sault Ste Marie, defeating the Finnish Elite league champions 4-2 in the final.
+The Gaudet sisters were also members of Team Canada Senior team in 2002, the last time Canada won the World Ringette Championship, and along with Sharolyn Wouters, were members of the 2007 Cambridge Turbos who won the World Club championships in Sault Ste Marie, defeating the Finnish Elite league champions 4-2 in the final.

 Along the way the team overcame many obstacles.
-First among the challenges was a disappointing showing at the national championships in 2013-14 when they lost a nailbiter to Ottawa 7-4.
+First among the challenges was a disappointing showing at the national championships in 2013-14 when they lost a nailbiter to the underdog Ottawa team 7-4.
 That loss set the stage for what was to come in the ensuing years.

 They got plenty of motivation from that bitter loss.
 The game had been tied 4-4 with less than four minutes remaining when the underdog Ottawa squad scored the go-ahead goal and added two more empty-netters to claim their first NRL title.